CharlesB91/retro-bank/README.md

 - This area is where the user is routed to once successfully logged in.
 - The menu has 5 options:
-    - 1 View Balance
+    - 1 Account Balance
-    - 2 Deposit
+    - 2 Deposit Money
-    - 3 Withdraw
+    - 3 Withdrawal
     - 4 How much can I borrow
     - 5 Log out